Prescriptions Charges and Exemptions

 - If you have an NHS tax credit exemption certificate.

-- Some war pensioners - if treatment is connected with the pensionable disability.
+- If you have a war pensioners and if your treatment is connected with the pensionable disability.

 - If you have a prescription exemption certificate (see below).

-- People on a low income who have a certificate HC2 (see below).
+- If you have low income and have a certificate HC2 (see below).